Skip to main content

 This morning, after waking up I immediately noticed a moth outside our bedroom window.

 I was intrigued.
-It was raining heavily outside yet it still rested on the window.
+It was raining heavily outside yet it still rested peacefully on the window.
 It was gone within minutes.
 But the moth's arrival reminded me of 2 specific stories I was told.

 Another story was very different from the first one.
 A colleague told me that our ancestors often visit us in form of moths.
 They stay in our homes for a couple of days to see whether we are flourishing in our lives.
 Then, they disappear in thin air.
 We never see them coming inside our homes or leaving our homes.